Deefy/Deefy.github.io/about.md

 ### Contact me

 marcus.liew@challoners.org

-Please do not spam me with violent pictures of mushrooms of fungi dying/being eaten.
+Please do not spam me with violent pictures of mushrooms or fungi dying/being eaten.
 Thank you.